beaucollins/phluid-php/README.md

     } );
     // $awesome->__invoke( $req, $res, $next ) is called before the action

-You can pass an `array` of middlewares to be used as filters as well:
+Passing an `array` of middlewares will execute each middleware for that route:

     $filters = array(
       // calls RequestLogger::__invoke instance method